openequella/openequella.github.io/guides/RestAPIGuide.md

 You can retrieve a specific user via their username by using the special .../api/usermanagement/local/user/username/[username] endpoint.
 This is a read-only endpoint, all edits must be made via the endpoint which uses the user ID.
 ### Reassign the ID of existing users
 This function changes all references of a user ID to another ID assigned by you.
-This can be useful when a user will no longer be using EQUELLA and existing workflow, item ownership, ACL expressions and a multitude of other objects can be assigned to another user.
+This can be useful when a user will no longer be using openEQUELLA and existing workflow, item ownership, ACL expressions and a multitude of other objects can be assigned to another user.

 To change a user ID you need to POST an empty request to .../api/user/[user id]/action/changeid/[new user id]